Ed Sheeran denies borrowing ideas in 'Shape of You' copyright trial

 By Michael Holden

-LONDON, March 7 (Reuters) - British singer Ed Sheeran has denied borrowing ideas from other artists without attribution as he took to the stand on Monday in a copyright trial regarding his 2017 chart-topping hit "Shape Of You".
+LONDON, March 7 (Reuters) - British singer Ed Sheeran denied borrowing ideas from other artists without attribution as he took to the stand on Monday in a copyright trial over his 2017 chart-topping hit "Shape Of You".

 The award-winning singer is in a legal battle with grime artist Sami Chokri, who performs as Sami Switch, and music producer Ross O'Donoghue, who argue "Shape of You" infringes "particular lines and phrases" from their 2015 song "Oh Why".

-Questioned by their lawyer Andrew Sutcliffe on Monday, Sheeran, 31, said he had not been aware of Switch at the time he is accused of ripping off parts of "Oh Why".
+Questioned by their lawyer Andrew Sutcliffe at the High Court in London, Sheeran, 31, said he had not been aware of Switch at the time he is accused of ripping off parts of "Oh Why" and had never heard the song before the court case.

+"I have already built a long and very successful career writing original songs for both myself and a wide range of other leading artists," Sheeran said in his witness statement.
+"I would not have been able to do that if I was in the habit of plagiarising other writers."

 Sutcliffe said Sheeran must have known of the grime artist, who he said had tweeted him directly and they had both appeared on SBTV, the British online music platform which helped launch Sheeran's career.

-The lawyer said Sheeran shouted out Switch's name at Reading Festival in 2011 after being asked to by the late founder of SBTV, Jamal Edwards.
+The lawyer said Sheeran shouted out Switch's name at Reading Festival in 2011 after being asked to by his best friend Jamal Edwards, the late founder of SBTV.

 "This isn't stuff that's true," Sheeran told the High Court in London on the second day of the trial which began on Friday.